tdamsma/micropython-workshop/docs/Programme.md

 # Program for the Datalab Micropython Workshop

 Goals:
 - Have fun
 - Demystify microprocessors
 - Share some of my hobby experiences
+- Closer to the hardware

 1. Hardware
     - ESP32